Interesting Facts about the Mountain Gorillas you will be Tracking in Uganda

 Fun and Serious Facts about Mountain Gorillas You did not Know

-Facts such as why you cannot see Mountain Gorillas outside of their Habitat in Bwindi Impenetrable Forest, Mgahinga Gorilla Park in Uganda, Volcanoes National Park in Rwanda, or Virunga National Park in the Democratic Republic of Congo.
+Did you know that the unique habitat of mountain gorillas, found only in the wild in Bwindi Impenetrable Forest and Mgahinga Gorilla Park in Uganda, Volcanoes National Park in Rwanda, and Virunga National Park in the Democratic Republic of Congo, makes them unable to survive in zoos?

 10 – Fun and Serious Facts about Mountain Gorillas in Uganda